Zarclays/airgap-coin-lib/readme.md

 ### Delegation

 There is a different interface that can be implemented if the protocol supports delegation.
-The delegation flow usually requires some changes in the user interface of the AirGap Wallet as well.
+The delegation flow usually requires some changes in the user interface of the ZGap Wallet as well.

 ### Inter App Communication